emberjs/website/source/blog/2018-04-01-the-emberjs-times-issue-43.md

 As [@jgwhite](https://github.com/jgwhite)  eloquently puts it
 > — <cite>if we want to access a UI element in a test, we do so as if we were using a screen reader.</cite>

 Want to know more?
-The RFC is incredibly will written and it deserves a proper reading.
-Head over to [issue 327](https://github.com/emberjs/rfcs/pull/327] to be part of an evolutionary way to test your ember apps!
+The RFC is incredibly well written and it deserves a proper reading.
+Head over to [RFC#327](https://github.com/emberjs/rfcs/pull/327] to be part of an evolutionary way to test your Ember apps!

 ---

 ## [Learning Team happenings](https://ember-twiddle.com/)